rolandyuwy/tp/docs/UserGuide.md

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html">^ Back to top</a></div>

 ## 5.2.
 Sorting Commands
 The commands in this section can be used to sort the food list.
-Before the list of food items is sorted for the first time, it will be ordered by `description`.
+Before the list of food items is sorted for the first time, it will be ordered by `description` by default.
+Refer to [`5.2.1.
+Sorting food items by description`](#521-sort-food-items-by-description) for a detailed explanation of sorting by description.

 ### 5.2.1.
-Sort food items by description
+Sorting food items by description

 The `sortdesc` command sorts the list of food items by description, allowing you to view your food items by description.

 **Format:** `sortdesc`

-* Sorting by description consists of first sorting lexicographically, then by the descriptions' first characters.
+* Sorting by description consists of first sorting lexicographically, then comparing the descriptions' first characters.
-* If the first characters are the same letters, descriptions with upper case first characters will be ordered lower than descriptions with lower case first characters.
+* If the first characters of two food item's descriptions are the same letters (i.e. `apple` and `Apricot`), descriptions with upper case first characters will be ordered lower compared to descriptions with lower case first characters.
 * Food items of the same description will be sorted by expiry date from oldest to newest.
 * Food items of the same description and same expiry date will be sorted by priority from high to low.
-* Before the list of food items is sorted for the first time, it will be ordered by the time of input from oldest to newest.

 **Examples:**
-* A possible valid ordering of descriptions would be: "apple", "apricot", "Acorn"
+* A possible valid ordering of descriptions would be: `apple`, then `apricot`, then `Acorn`.

   ![sorting by description](images/SortDesc.png)

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html">^ Back to top</a></div>

 ### 5.2.2.
-Sort food items by expiry date
+Sorting food items by expiry date

 The `sortexpiry` command sorts the list of food items by expiry date from oldest to newest.
 With this, you can easily tell which food items are expiring first.